Barriers in the workplace can make it more difficult for you as a disabled employee. But here are few tips when you start a new job:

 being able to do something at certain times and not others

 small details in social arrangements that prevent you from taking part

 When people do not understand what you need, it can feel like you’re being excluded.
 How much you want to engage with this is up to you.
 You must speak out if anything affects your safety or health though.

 People may be curious and ask questions, particularly if your impairment is visible.
 This can be a good thing, but your colleagues may say insensitive things.
 If they do, remember that this is a reflection on them, not you.

 If your employer has a culture of employing disabled people, you may find support is already in place for you.
 Some employers offer peer support schemes.
 Here are some other things that you could try.

 Find people you feel comfortable with.
 This might take some time.
 People who value a good life-work balance, who know why and when it’s important for work to be flexible, can be more understanding.
 This could be single parents, new parents, carers or people with long commutes.
 There may not be that many disabled people at work.
 Even if there are, they might want to keep it private.

-Everyone plays a bit of a 'role' when they’re new, although this can be more challenging if you’re disabled.
+Being new can be more challenging if you’re disabled.
 It’s normal to worry about fitting in.
-It’s worth remembering that other people aren’t always having a great time either.
+It’s worth remembering that other people are not always having a great time either.
 Taking part in the social side of work can make it more fun.

 Make a plan

 Think about whether you need to pace yourself.
 Decide how much effort you can put into social events.
 Regular formal events can be easier to attend than informal ones.
-Don’t feel that you must stay at an event until the end.
-Just showing your face at a few events can be as good as going to one until the end.
+You do not need to stay at an event until the end.
+Just showing your face at a few events can be as good as staying to end of an event.